Marina Topic Listing

 Who We Are

 The Marina Experience Programs are under the City of Berkeley's' Recreation Division of the Parks, Recreation and Waterfront Department.
-The programs are run by two full-time staff, Patty Donald, Coordinator, and Assistant Coordinator Tomas Flores.
-We welcome our new Naturalist Loren Rasmussen.
+The programs are run by Patty Donald, Coordinator, and Sharon Peterson, Assistant Coordinator, Loren Rasmussen Naturalist/ RAL

 Patty Donald, Naturalist Coordinator and creator of these programs was awarded the 2008 Jefferson Award and the Coastal Hero Award in 2009.

 Sharon Peterson is our Assistant Coordinator, coming to us with wonderful experience from the City of San Ramon, E.B.
 R. P. D. and more! .
 Stop by and say Hi!.